thegamecracks/discord.py-i18n-demo/docs/en/onboarding.md

 and `<domain>` is the [domain] name.
 For example, a Japanese localization of this project should be defined as `locales/ja/LC_MESSAGES/dpygt.po`.

-In reality, as explained in the next section, this file structure is intended for MO files, not PO files.
+In reality, this file structure is intended for MO files, not PO files.
 However for convenience, this project expects all PO files to reside in the same directories as their MO file outputs.

 ### Creating a .mo (Machine Object) compiled localization